-The sprouts will mature from the bottom up.
+Brussel Sprouts: The sprouts will mature from the bottom up.
 You can begin harvesting once the sprouts are at least an inch in diameter.
 Harvest by twisting off or cutting the sprout from the stem.
 Sprouts come in both early and late varieties so there's the possibility that you may start picking in September right through until March.

-• Cabbage:

-The cabbage head will feel solid when gently squeezed.
+Cabbage: The cabbage head will feel solid when gently squeezed.
 Cabbage needs to be harvested when it reaches maturity or it will continue to grow and split open.

-• Carrots:

-Do not be fooled by the tops which can be quite bushy but the carrots themselves are quite small.
-Gage size of the of the carrot top in the soil, looking for when the diameter looks right for your variety.
+Carrots: Do not be fooled by the tops which can be quite bushy but in fact the carrots themselves are quite small.
+The tops of the carrot will show at the soil line and you can gage when the diameter looks right for your variety.
 If the diameter looks good, chances are the length is fine too.
 But you will need to pull one to be certain.
 Carrots can be left in the ground once mature.
 A light frost is said to improve and sweeten the carrot's flavour.
 When harvesting, drench the bed with water first, making the carrots easier to pull.